JohnWasinger/EV_charging/README.md

-# EV_charging
-A design for an EV car charging station.
+# A design for an EV car charging station.

 Designing VHDL logic for a battery charging station for an electric automobile involves several components and functionalities.
 Below is a conceptual outline of how you might approach this design, along with some example VHDL code snippets.